 The snack bars that are currently sold in stores are not acceptable for the paleo diet (at least I haven’t found any).
 They typically contain added sugar, GMO’s, soy, dyes, and natural flavors.
 Even though natural flavors sound like something good and natural, it’s really not at all!
-It can include MSG and aspartame, a toxic sweetener.
+It can include MSG and aspartame, sweetener.

 These paleo nut bars are easy to make.
 It took me less than five minutes to cut up the nuts and mix them with raw honey and shredded coconut.
 They are so delicious and will give you a great boost in energy.
 I usually like to have them mid-morning and they hold me over until lunch time.
 Be careful though, because they taste so good, they can be pretty addicting!